Dyson V11 Torque Drive vs. Outsize

 Introduction to the Dyson V11 Torque Drive and Outsize

-Few brands live up to their performance claim, especially for deep cleaning carpets.
+Few brands live up to their performance claims, especially when it comes to deep-cleaning carpets.
 You’ll see adverts that claim such but fail to deliver in the real world.

-That isn’t the case for these two cordless vacuums, as these are some of the best at cleaning embedded dirt I’ve tested.
+That isn’t the case with these two cordless vacuums, which are among the best at cleaning embedded dirt I’ve tested.

 On the contrary, the Torque Drive and Outsize have somewhat exceeded expectations.
 But these vacuums aren’t perfect.